tiiuae/sbomnix/README.md

 <img src="doc/img/c_hello_world_runtime.svg" width="700">

 By default, where applicable, the tools in this repository assume runtime dependencies.
 This means, for instance, that unless specified otherwise, `sbomnix` will output an SBOM including runtime-only dependencies, `nixgraph` outputs runtime dependency graph, and `vulnxscan` and `nix_outdated` scan runtime dependencies.
 Since Nix needs to build the target output to determine the runtime dependencies, all the tools in this repository will also build (force-realise) the target output as part of each tool's invocation when determining the runtime dependencies.
 All the mentioned tools in this repository also support working with buildtime dependencies instead of runtime dependencies with the help of `--buildtime` command line argument.
 As mentioned earlier, generating buildtime dependencies in Nix does not require building the target.
-Similarly, when `--buildtime` is specified, the tools in this repository do not need to be build the given target.
+Similarly, when `--buildtime` is specified, the tools in this repository do not need to build the given target.

 ## Usage Examples